CitizensFoundation/policy-synth/README.md

 ## About

-Policy Synth is a Typescript class-based library for creating AI agent logic flows.
+Policy Synth is a Typescript class-based library for creating AI agent logic flows, API's and state of the art realtime web applications.

 ## The drive & passion behind Policy Synth
 ### Bringing together the best of collective and artificial intelligence